quadrismegistus/litlab-poetry/README.md

 litlab-poetry
 =============

 Code used in the [Literary Lab](http://litlab.stanford.edu)'s [Trans-historical Poetry Project](http://litlab.stanford.edu/?page_id=13).
 We presented this project at DH2014 in Lausanne.
 Abstract is [here](http://dharchive.org/paper/DH2014/Paper-788.xml), but this is relatively uninformative.
 Slides (with notes) are [here](https://docs.google.com/presentation/d/1KyCi4s6P1fE4D3SlzlZPnXgPjwZvyv_Vt-aU3tlb24I/edit?usp=sharing).
-We plan to publish the results of these experiments into poetic form in the summer of 2015.
+We plan to publish the results of our 2+ year project summer of 2015.

 ## Quick start
 ### Run Open Mary